mythmon/mythmon.com/content/posts/2015-10-12-github-https-mfa.md

 There is no place in this scheme for a MFA code.
 So we cheat.
 GitHub supports using "personal access tokens" for authentication.
 These are long hexadecimal strings.
-They easily revocable, and can be scoped to only certain permissions.
+They are easily revocable, and can be scoped to only certain permissions.
 Because of this, GitHub will treat them as username, password, and MFA code all in one.

 To get one, follow these steps